 Word Pronunciation - Umay

-This word may deceive you Filipino speakers by assuming 'bigat' has something to do with weight.
+This word may deceive Filipino/Tagalog speakers by assuming 'bigat' has something to do with weight.
 Well, it isn't, as this means the day after today or tomorrow.
 It is also used to mean morning.
 Naimbag nga bigat.
 (Good morning).

 Just relying on reading this Ilocano word, no doubt you'll be confused assuming the word 'saka' means and.
 Saka means exactly what's in the photo - feet.
 Pronunciation differs though with the Filipino word saka which means and, so hearing that is a good clue that the word means something else.